Time to Change the Clocks

 - A shelter-in-place plan if outside air is contaminated; FEMA recommends sealing windows, doors and air vents with plastic sheeting

 - A getaway plan including various routes and destinations in different directions

 Also, make sure your first aid kit is updated.

 NSC recommends you take unwanted or expired medicines to a prescription drop box or take-back event near you.
 NSC offers free Stericycle Seal & Send envelopes, so you can send your unwanted medication to be safely destroyed.

 Getting the Urge to Clean?

 With warmer temperatures arriving, it's important to practice window safety - especially in homes with young children.
-Learn about window safety, and Window Safety Week, which is the second full week in April.
+Find more information about window safety.